Informatica-EIC/Custom-Scanners/JDBC_Scanner/packaged/readme_denodo.txt

 Version History/Changes for Denodo Scanner
 ------------------------------------------
+2019/10/10 - v0.9.8.2
+- bugfix #26 - views with a + character in the name were not processed properly
+- bugfix #25 - datasource and wrapper objects with spaces in the name were not stored properly, lineage would be missing for views based on these objects regex patterns are used to extract the datasource & wrapper names
+- bugfix #24 - extracting the vql (create statement) for some views failed to find the end of a view definitions ";" character.  previous versions were looking for );\n the fixed version only looks for ;\n
+- new feature - denodo database to database (schemas in the EDC relational model) are now linked via core.DataSetDataFlow relationship
+                Note:  recursive relationships (where views are based on other views/tables in the same database) are not stored (can clutter the schema lineage diagram)

 2019/08/08 - v0.9.8.1
 - bugfix - lineage.csv had single quotes for columns in some situations